angary/angary.github.io/content/about.md

 Hi, I'm Gary Sun and I'm studying Computer Science at the University of New South Wales.

 I like algorithms, backend development, and some theoretical computer science.
 Some languages I like to program in are Haskell, Python, and Java.

-In my spare time, I like hikes, Dota 2 (more specifically Lone Druid), dogs, frogs, and pogs.
+In my spare time, I like hikes, exploring places, Dota 2 (more specifically Lone Druid), art, dogs, frogs, and pogs.

 ```hs
 -- Some Haskell code to prove I'm cool and quirky